 Air Conditioning FAQs

-Answers to some frequently asked home air conditioning questions from premier Sarasota area air conditioning company Baker & Sons Air Conditioning.
+Answers to some frequently asked home air conditioning questions from the premier Sarasota area air conditioning company Baker & Sons Air Conditioning, Inc.

 Air Conditioning Maintenance and Repair Questions

 My air conditioner is making noises that I never heard before.

 Check the air filter to make sure it is clean.
 If needed, clean or replace it.

 Check to make sure that the area around the indoor unit (your air handler or furnace) is free from debris and clutter.

 Check the service records for the air conditioner.
 If a precision tune-up has not been performed on the A/C system within the last year, call Baker & Sons Air Conditioning, Inc at 941-251-1910 for a precision tune-up on your air conditioner.